 _sub subroutine to run the

-$SUB Rulz variable need to be set to true (default is false), which is:
+$SUB Rulz variable needs to be set to true (default is false), which is:

 = SUB 1

-Unlike Perl there can be only one of these subroutines per program.
+Unlike Perl there can be only one of those subroutines per program.

-These special subroutines, which are run after a progam is loaded, are for creating data — though not really subroutines, they just share the syntax.
+These special subroutines, which are processed after a progam is loaded but before any Top Rules are run, are for creating data — not really subroutines, they just share the syntax.

 _dataall lines following (until EOF or another subroutine) placed into